Mourning the victims of domestic violence while raising awareness of the horrors of this antisocial criminal behavior!

 If you or someone you know has been affected by family violence or you denounce this antisocial criminal behavior, we invite you to join the 17th Annual Gladys Ricart and Victims of Domestic Violence Memorial Walk—also known as Brides’ March—on Tuesday, September 26, 2017.

-For background information about Gladys Ricart and the March please visit the Mission and Goals page.
+For the background on the Gladys Ricart and Victims of Domestic Violence Memorial Walk/Brides’ March please visit the History, Mission and Goals page.

-Join us in remembering Gladys Ricart and the countless other victims, and in raising awareness of the horrors of domestic violence/intimate partner violence/family violence on Saturday, September 26, 2015.
+Join us in remembering Gladys Ricart and the countless other victims, and in raising awareness of the horrors of domestic violence/intimate partner violence/family violence on Tuesday, September 26, 2017.